Gladys del Estal

-Gladys del Estal Ferreño was a ecologist activist from San Sebastián, Gipuzkoa, Spain (Caracas, 1956 - Tudela, 1979).
+Gladys del Estal Ferreño was an ecologist activist from San Sebastián, Gipuzkoa, Spain (Caracas, 1956 - Tudela, 1979).
 She was killed by a bullet shot at her by the Guardia Civil during a protest in Tudela, Navarre, against the nuclear station construction program for the Basque Country, and the aircraft firing range of Bardenas.
 She has since become an important icon of the ecologist movement.

 Biography

 Gladys del Estal Ferreño was born in Venezuela to Spanish parents exiled during the Spanish Civil War (1936-1939).
 Her father was Enrique del Estal Añorga and her mother Eugenia Ferreño.
 The family returned home, settling down in Egia, San Sebastian.
 She studied at Colegio Presentación de María, and later Administration at the Centro Cultural Femenino Nazaret.
 She also had finished her studies at the Faculty of Computer Science at the University of the Basque Country in 1978, and worked as a programmer in a small computers company.